csaavedras/devChallenge_my_gallery/README.md

 <!-- This section should list any major frameworks that you built your project using.
 Here are a few examples.-->

-- [Tools]: VSCode, Git, GitHub, Figma.
+- [Tools]: VSCode, Git, GitHub, Figma, Live Server.
 - [Tech Stack]: HTML/CSS, Flex, Grid

 ## Features